The Burnet News Club gives you a chance to ask questions of experts on the American election, and this term is no different!

 WE AWARD STARS FOR THE BEST QUESTIONS ABOUT THE AMERICAN ELECTION - asking fantastic questions and listening to an expert's view are great examples of how to earn stars for our speaking and listening skills.
 We then pick 5 questions for each expert and publish their answers for you to see (see an example here!).

-WE HAVE NOW ASKED YOUR QUESTIONS TO MOST OF OUR EXPERTS AND WE ARE NOW PUBLISHING THEIR ANSWERS.
+WE HAVE NOW ASKED YOUR QUESTIONS TO OUR EXPERTS AND WE ARE NOW PUBLISHING THEIR ANSWERS.
 Keep an eye on Editors' Pics for their responses!

 Experts we've already asked questions to: